 The most puzzling aspect of Peters’ plan for a Russia FTA, however, is its timing.
 New Zealand’s diplomats are currently working toward a lucrative free trade agreement with the EU, which happens to be a more significant trade partner than Russia.
 Although Prime Minister Jacinda Adern has come out publicly to say the EU deal—not the Russian FTA—is the priority, the announced policy is worth exploring because it breaks ranks with like-minded governments.

 The National government very nearly concluded an FTA with Russia in March 2014.
 The political landscape changed, however, in the wake of the Crimea secession referendum—which the U.N.
-General Assembly declared invalid—and Moscow’s backing (PDF) of pro-Russian separatists in the Donbass.
+General Assembly declared invalid—and Moscow’s backing of pro-Russian separatists in the Donbass.
 It shifted further when, on 17 July, Flight MH17 was shot down out of the sky over Eastern Ukraine.
 International investigators later concluded that a Buk-missile, brought across from Russia and fired from rebel-held territory, had downed the plane.
-In solidarity with Western allies, former Prime Minister John Key recalled Trade Minister Tim Groser from Moscow; his view being that negotiations could not continue while Russia deployed troops into Ukraine.
+In solidarity with New Zealand's Western allies, former Prime Minister John Key recalled then Trade Minister Tim Groser from Moscow; his view being that negotiations could not continue while Russia deployed troops into Ukraine.
 Since then, the door for talks to restart has remained open.
 But there has been one proviso: further talks must adhere to a timeframe that reflects the European nations' attitude to the conflict.

-New Zealand, as outlined in the Defense White Paper 2016, has long supported a rules-based international order.
+New Zealand, as outlined in the Defence White Paper 2016, has long supported a rules-based international order.
 With regard to Crimea, the government saw an important principle at stake—that national borders should not be changed by force.
 Moscow’s actions were motivated by a desire to block the Ukrainian government’s moves toward closer relations with the EU.
 Moreover, under the 1994 Budapest Memorandum, the United States and Britain are—morally, if not legally— guarantors of Ukraine's territorial integrity.